Levvi07/Webmanager/README.md

  RefreshDataFrequency: Tells the data reader, how often it should refresh its contents  \
  PageDisabledSite: Users get redirected here when a page is disabled  \
  UserDisabledSite: Disabled users get redirected here

+ ### Plugins

+- Plugins may have any number and structure of folders
+- It MUST have a main python file with the name of the plugin (for Template_plugin, you have to name it Template_plugin.py)
+- In the main python file, you may import other local python files, and access your assets using ./
+- It has to contain the subroutines for your website, alongside any other subroutines you may want to implement
+- Upon startup, the server is going to initialise all plugins, but active reloading is not implemented (too resource heavy), if a  plugin is changed, press "Reload Plugin" on the plugins page
+- Plugins are to be placed in the "plugins" folder in a subfolder, holding the name of the plugin
+- All actions are logged in /log/PLUGINNAME_log.txt in the webservice's root folde